cheminfo/rest-on-couch/README.md

 ## Documentation

-You can specify the CouchDB information in the config file or using environment variables:
+You can specify some options in the config file or using environment variables:

 * config.url (REST_COUCH_URL): URL of the database server
 * config.database (REST_COUCH_DATABASE): Name of the database
 * config.username (REST_COUCH_USERNAME): Username (needs admin access to the DB)
 * config.password (REST_COUCH_PASSWORD): Password
+* config.logLevel (REST_LOG_LEVEL)

 ### Configuration file